eblanshey/safe-api/README.md

 **This api is in a pre-alpha state, and is subject to breaking changes.
 Use at your own risk.**

+[Click here](https://github.com/eblanshey/safe-demo) for a demo app created using this API.

 ### Theory and Understanding App Architecture

 In order to use the API, a common convention for organizing data must be used.
 I will use the example of a simple app that functions as a directory of apps on the SAFE network.
 Users can post SAFE apps they are working on, as well as "like" other peoples' apps.
 The demo I made is exactly this directory.
 Having an app that contains other apps is confusing, so I will refer to the apps that users submit as "posts" from now on.